wtsanshou/Coding/README.md

 * <a href="Algorithm/DynamicProgramming/LC712MinimumASCIIDeleteSumForTwoStrings.md">LC712.
 Minimum ASCII Delete Sum for Two Strings</a>
 * <a href="Algorithm/DynamicProgramming/LC650TwoKeysKeyboard.md">LC650.
 Two Keys Keyboard</a>
 * <a href="Algorithm/DynamicProgramming/LC714BestTimeToBuyAndSellStockWithTransaction.md">LC714.
 Best Time to Buy and Sell Stock with Transaction Fee</a>
+* <a href="Algorithm/DynamicProgramming/LC740DeleteAndEarn.md">LC740.
+Delete and EarnLC714.
+Best Time to Buy and Sell Stock with Transaction Fee</a>

 >## 3.5 Sort